04kash/CSC207-Group203-TUT5101/README.md

 # Key Features:
 ### 1) Location Pinpointing:
-Users will enter the name of the city/ locality and the app will suggest places such as hotels, restaurants, landmarks, etc. and use geospatial data to show the exact city of these suggested places on a map.
+Users will enter the name of the city/ locality and the app will suggest places such as hotels, restaurants, landmarks, etc. and use geospatial data to show the exact location of these suggested places on a map.

 ### 2) Interactive Map:
 This app includes an interactive map that lets users to zoom in, zoom out, and explore